zerofcs/med-doi-feature-extraction/README.md

 # Medical Literature Analysis Pipeline

+  1. For Budget-Conscious Processing: Use gpt-5-nano (~26¢ per 2K records)
+  2. For Balanced Performance: Use gpt-5-mini (~$1.30 per 2K records)
+  3. For Maximum Accuracy: Use gpt-5 (~$5.00 per 2K records)
+  4. For Smart Cost Optimization: Use --strategy cost-optimized for automatic selection

 ## Overview

 This tool automatically analyzes medical literature from DOI records to extract standardized classification data for plastic surgery research.
 It processes large datasets (2,001+ records) from Excel spreadsheets and uses artificial intelligence to categorize research papers into three key classification areas.